Let’s face it: there’s no way to promote your brand on social media in April.

 National Brunch Month

 Is there a way to declare April as the best month ever?
 With it being National Brunch Month, why wouldn’t you want to!
 Between the bacon, eggs, mimosas, pancakes, and more, brunch is the great uniter of all: everyone loves brunch.
-Odds are, your followers will love these posts about it, too:
+Odds are, your followers will love these April social media posts about it, too:

 - Host a brunch poll or bracket.
 Ask your followers to vote for what their favorite brunch food is.
 Sneak in your brand along the way by highlighting your team’s favorite choices as well.